-While no two people can be absolutely alike, shared core values and beliefs are integral to the success of a relationship.
-If your views on some of the most fundamental issues such as religion, politics, life goals are poles apart, it can lead to relationship problems.
+While no two people can be absolutely alike, shared core family values and beliefs are integral to the success of a relationship.
+If your views on some of the most fundamental issues such as religion, politics, and life goals are poles apart, it can lead to relationship problems.
 Shared core values between couples can outweigh differences in the values of their respective family members.

-Discuss these aspects before getting too emotionally invested in someone.
-If you don’t see eye to eye most core values but still want to take the relationship forward, agree to disagree.
+● Agree to disagree if you don’t see eye-to-eye about most core values but still want to take the relationship forward

 14. Unrealistic expectations

-If you’re in a relationship, it is only natural to expect certain things of your partner.
-And vice-versa.
+If you’re in a relationship, it is only natural to expect certain things from your partner.
+And vice versa.
 However, the minute you set the bar of your expectations unrealistically high, you turn a normal human tendency into one of the challenges of a relationship.

-To avoid this, first and foremost, express your expectations explicitly.
-Don’t expect your partner to guess and deliver on your desires.
-Secondly, if they fail to live up to your expectations once in a while, don’t make it a bigger deal than it should be.
+● If they fail to live up to your expectations once in a while, don’t make it a bigger deal than it should be

 15. Addiction can be among the challenges of a relationship

 Addiction to alcohol, drugs or other controlled substances is more rampant than most people think.
-Being in love with an addict is no walk in the park.
+Dating an addict is no walk in the park.
 When your partner’s entire life revolves around sourcing their next fix and getting high, it can be one of the most crippling challenges of a relationship.

-Learn about what you can do in such a situation.
-With help from the right resources, you and your partner can make a fresh start.
+● Learn about what you can do in such a situation and seek help from the right resources, such as de-addiction or rehab facilities, counseling, or support groups

 16. Being unsupportive of each other